mrowll1/Co2/README.md

 Just copy the file where ever you want and run with the job ID in the system you want to check.
 Only important thing is the job ID.

+And I do not consider cooling here.
+When I have information about it, I will add its effect.

 ```bash
 chmod +x energy_co2_report.sh
 ./energy_co2_report.sh <SLURM_JOB_ID>